Viewshed analysis and solar radiation

 sunrise 4.8hr, sunset 19.20hr, sunrise 7.2hr, sunset 16.30hr

-Solar radiation dynamics
+Solar irradiance dynamics

 Centennial Campus during winter solstice

-Solar radiation dynamics
+Solar irradiance dynamics

 Centennial Campus during summer solstice